react-declarative/react-declarative/NOTES.md

 4. **[Interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle)**

     [BehaviorSubject](./src/utils/rx/BehaviorSubject.ts) extends [Subject](./src/utils/tx/Subject.ts), which using an [Observer](./src/utils/rx/Observer.ts).
 But if you check it's source code you will notice than it implements [TBehaviorSubject](./src/model/TBehaviorSubject.ts) and [TObservable](./src/model/TObserver.ts) both.
-This posible due to the interfaces don't overlap each other
+This is posible due to the interfaces don't overlap each other

 5. **[Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle)**